szawrowski/caitlyn/README.md

 **required_t** _**< CONDITION**, **OPTIONAL_RETURN_TYPE >**_

-The `required_t` type trait provides a more elegant alternative to `std::enable_if` for enforcing template constraints in C++.
+The `required` type trait provides a more elegant alternative to `std::enable_if` for enforcing template constraints in C++.

 - **CONDITION**: A boolean value that determines whether the template is